-This body of work offers a view of an inhabited place inspired by the forest, the meadow and the garden; a place not unfamiliar but just beyond the reach of a city-dweller’s fingertips.
+This body of work offers a view of an inhabited place inspired by the forest, the meadow and the garden; a place not unfamiliar but just beyond reach.
 Destined for the compost pile, all the plants depicted here have been cut, plucked and severed.
 This is an image of temporal life, caught by the camera, yet on a trajectory of decline.
 The photograph captures moments on this timeline, and gives us a landing place in a constantly moving and changing world.

 This series of photographs can be seen as a memento mori, reminding us of our ultimate destiny.
 Contemplate if you will, the fragile, time-limited nature of life, found in the detritus of my garden.

 DESIRE FOR ARCADIA: Field Notes from an Art Practice

 Prints are unframed, unmounted and have a 2” white border, ready for framing